GabeScott/standard-works-vault/General Conference/1984 April - Feed My Sheep.md

 Undernourished children must be carefully fed; so it is with the spiritually underfed.
 Some are so weakened by mischief and sin that to begin with they reject the rich food we offer.
 They must be fed carefully and gently.

 Some are so near spiritual death that they must be spoonfed on the broth of fellowship, or nourished carefully on activities and programs.
 As the scriptures say, they must have milk before meat.
-(See 1 Cor.
-3:2; D&C 19:22.)
+(See [[1 Corinthians 3.2|1 Cor.
+3:2]]; [[D&C 19.22|D&C 19:22]].)
 But we must take care lest the only nourishment they receive thereafter is that broth.

 But feed them we must.
 We are commanded to preach the gospel to every nation, kindred, tongue, and people.
 That message, my young friends, appears more than eighty times in the scriptures.